gthparch/MacSim-User-Guide/readme.md

 > ❗️ You should not change the name of the parameter file `params.in`.
 The macsim binary will try to find `params.in` file in the same directory and use it as the GPU configuration.

-## List of available traces
+## List of available traces (available only for HPArch members)
 This is the list of traces that you can access in `rover` machine.
 I will keep this updated.
+Unfortunately these traces are only available for [HPArch](https://sites.gatech.edu/hparch/) members.
+If you are a person outside our research group but want to extensively use the traces, please let me know to mailto:euijun@gatech.edu.

 **Suggested Configuration** of each benchmark is the configuration that I used in the BNPL paper.
 ### Full Traces
 | Benchmark suite   | Benchmark            | Working on Macsim? | Trace Path | Suggested Config | Source Code |